Risingfeanyx/calibre_scripts/README.md

-#creates a temporary directory, exports files based on book ID and creates a downloadable link using http://0x0.st/ (please adhere to the rules involving Copyrite)
+#creates a temporary directory, exports files based on book ID and creates a downloadable link using http://0x0.st/ (please adhere to the rules involving CopyRight)

 #due to filesize limitations, please exclude large files